OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/database-integration.md

 * If a table's username column mapped to `created_updated_by` is the same as the username in the database system form, records will be skipped during polling time.

-* For Attachment sync, attachment file names must not contain characters that are unsupported by the operating system on which the `OpsHub Integration Manager` is installed.
+* For Attachment sync, attachment file names must not contain characters that are unsupported by the operating system on which the <code class="expression">space.vars.SITENAME</code> is installed.
   For example, on Windows, characters such as `\ / : * ? " < > |` are not allowed in file names.